MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

 ---------

 MicroUI allows to add some custom drawings (== a drawing that is not listed in the MicroUI Painter classes).
-A custom drawing has to respect the same rules than the MicroUI drawings to not corrupt the MicroUI execution (flickering, memory corruption, unknown behavior, etc.).
+A custom drawing has to respect the same rules as the MicroUI drawings to avoid corrupting the MicroUI execution (flickering, memory corruption, unknown behavior, etc.).

-As explained above, MicroUI implementation provides an Abstraction Layer that lists all MicroUI Painter drawings native function and their implementations (:ref:`section_drawings_cco` and :ref:`section_drawings_sim`).
+As explained above, MicroUI implementation provides an Abstraction Layer that lists all MicroUI Painter drawing native functions and their implementations (:ref:`section_drawings_cco` and :ref:`section_drawings_sim`).
 The implementation of MicroUI Painter drawings should be used as model to implement the custom drawings.

 Application Method
 ------------------